jhuapl-boss/heaviside/docs/StepFunctionDSL.md

 Modifiers:
 * `iterator`: Required - the independent state machine is defined here.
+* `max_concurrency`: The maximum instances of the iterator that may run in parallel.
+* `items_path`: JsonPath to the array to run the map on.
+Defaults to `"$"`.
+* `parameters`: Keyword arguments to be passed in the API call.
+The value is a JSON text, which may be a JsonPath referencing data from the state's input data object.
+                NOTE: If the value contains a JsonPath the key must end with `.$`
 * `result`: JsonPath of where to place the results of the state, relative to the raw input (before the `input` modifier was applied) (Default: `"$"`)
+* `output`: JsonPath selecting a value from the output object to be passed to the next state (Default: `"$"`)
 * `retry`: If the given error(s) were encountered, rerun the state
   - `error(s)`: A single string, array of strings, or empty array of errors to match against.
 An empty array matches against all errors.